 Thus, the key aspects of implementing design thinking do not involve rocket science, but are only centered upon –

-Employing design thinking (UX) methodologies and techniques enable healthcare providers to revise their perspectives – they begin to see their patients as human first, and patients on a secondary level.
+Employing design thinking methodologies and techniques enable healthcare providers to revise their perspectives – they begin to see their patients as human first, and patients on a secondary level.

 Alzheimer’s disease is currently the 6th leading cause of death in the U.S. and kills more people than breast cancer and prostate cancer combined.
 With 5.8 million Americans living with Alzheimer’s disease, this number is projected to rise to nearly 14 million by 2050.
 Early diagnosis is key to fighting this disease, however, only 50% of those living with it are diagnosed.
 The Alzheimer’s Association leveraged design thinking to uncover ways for speedy diagnosis.